 Keep your wrapping paper on - it’s a beautiful, decorative celebration of the gift within that one day you will give to somebody special.
 Keep it beautifully hidden beneath your boundaries, self-respect and love for God.

-so save it for the one who has promised to lay their life down for you and love you all their days this side of eternity - inside the protective and sacred bounds of marriage.
+And when the one who has promised to lay their life down for you and love you all their days this side of eternity - inside the protective and sacred bounds of marriage - write their name on the tag.
 That is the only person who deserves to receive such an infinitely sacred gift.

 /// PROVERBS 31 : 25 ///